pgjones/hypercorn/docs/how_to_guides/configuring.rst

                                                          See *bind* for formatting options.
                                                          Care must be taken!
-See HTTP -> HTTPS redirection docs. keep_alive_timeout         ``--keep-alive``              Seconds to keep inactive connections alive      5s before closing. keyfile                    ``--keyfile``                 Path to the SSL key file.
+See HTTP -> HTTPS redirection docs. keep_alive_max_requests    N/A                           Maximum number of requests before connection    1000 is closed.
+HTTP/1 & HTTP/2 only. keep_alive_timeout         ``--keep-alive``              Seconds to keep inactive connections alive      5s before closing. keyfile                    ``--keyfile``                 Path to the SSL key file.